Computer performance: Latency

 Latency is a time delay between the cause and the effect of some physical change in the system being observed.
 Latency is a result of the limited velocity with which any physical interaction can take place.
 This velocity is always lower or equal to speed of light.
 Therefore, every physical system that has non-zero spatial dimensions will experience some sort of latency.

 The precise definition of latency depends on the system being observed and the nature of stimulation.
 In communications, the lower limit of latency is determined by the medium being used for communications.
 In reliable two-way communication systems, latency limits the maximum rate that information can be transmitted, as there is often a limit on the amount of information that is "in-flight" at any one moment.
 In the field of human-machine interaction, perceptible latency (delay between what the user commands and when the computer provides the results) has a strong effect on user satisfaction and usability.

 Computers run sets of instructions called a process.
 In operating systems, the execution of the process can be postponed if other processes are also executing.
 In addition, the operating system can schedule when to perform the action that the process is commanding.
 For example, suppose a process commands that a computer card's voltage output be set high-low-high-low and so on at a rate of 1000 Hz.
 The operating system may choose to adjust the scheduling of each transition (high-low or low-high) based on an internal clock.
 The latency is the delay between the process instruction commanding the transition and the hardware actually transitioning the voltage from high to low or low to high.

 System designers building real-time computing systems want to guarantee worst-case response.
-That is easier to do when the CPU has low interrupt latency and when it has deterministic response.
+That is easier to do when the CPU has low interrupt latency and when it has a deterministic response.